 This is extremely valuable training, potentially transformative for your current work and practice.

-So, think carefully – It is potentially life changing for you as a professional, as you work to change the lives of the children and young adults you work with.
+So, think carefully – It is potentially life changing for you as a professional, as you work to change the lives of the adults or children you work with.
 This could be the turning point for you, in your own purpose and work mission and vision.

 Explicitly therapeutic, and intentionally personal development focused, the scope and content of what is true Wilderness Therapy reaches far beyond the disciplines of bushcraft, adventure activities, and outdoor pedagogies like outdoor learning, forest schools, learning outside the classroom, etc.

-Whether you are already working as an Outdoor Practitioner, Therapist, Counsellor, Healthcare Worker, in some other children’s services, or seeking to embark on something new, this training and qualification is unique, and underpinned by tried and tested, impact assessed Wilderness Therapeutic Intervention work in the real world with real children since 2011.
+Whether you are already working as an Outdoor Practitioner, Therapist, Counsellor, Healthcare Worker, School’s Worker or in some other children’s services, or seeking to embark on something new, this training and qualification is unique, and underpinned by tried and tested, impact assessed Wilderness Therapeutic Intervention work in the real world since 2011.

 “By the end of the day, the whole group had identified their own personal visions and desires for the year ahead; worked through group and team visions, fears and concerns that were now in the open for management to take away and consider; and they had agreed a single primary vision and achieved a corporate sense of mission for the year ahead.”